mchaldebas/5ULTRA/README.md

     - **TRANSCRIPT**: Ensembl transcript ID
 - ***Splicing specific***
 when --splice is specified:
-    -SpliceAI: SpliceAI predictions for the variant.
+    - **SpliceAI**: SpliceAI predictions for the variant.
-    -Splicing_CSQ: Missplicing consequence on the 5’UTR sequence (DG: new donor splice site used, AG new acceptor splice site used).
+    - **Splicing_CSQ**: Missplicing consequence on the 5’UTR sequence (DG: new donor splice site used, AG new acceptor splice site used).
 - ***Full Annotation***
 When --full is specified, additional columns are appended:
     - **MANE**: NCBI transcript ID if applicable (e.g., NM_123456789.1)